rule

 Text 37

-Beware, [when men forsake their duty, see B.G.
-1: 40] women are merciless, cunning, hard to handle, dare to do whatever pleases them and put you indeed as a faithful husband and brother down for the smallest reason so one says.
+Beware of them, women are merciless [when men forsake their duty, see B.G.
+1: 40].
+They are cunning, hard to handle, do whatever pleases them and put you as a faithful husband and brother down for the smallest reason, so one says.

 Text 38